The ArchAndroid: Janelle Monáe Proudly Professes She’s Nonbinary

 Her statement came while the #IamNonBinary hashtag was trending on Twitter and while GLAAD was offering tips on properly inclusive pronouns.

-Prior to her #NonBinary tweet Janelle made waves when she came out as pansexual, a person who is attracted to all gender identities, or attracted to people regardless of gender.
-Pansexuals can be attracted to a transgender person or someone who identifies as straight or gay.
+Prior to her #NonBinary tweet Janelle made waves when she came out as pansexual, a person who is attracted to all gender identities, or attracted to people regardless of gender or orientation.

 “Being a queer black woman in America … someone who has been in relationships with both men and women — I consider myself to be a free-(love proponent)” she told Rolling Stone “But then later I read about pansexuality and was like, ‘Oh, these are things that I identify with too.’
 I’m open to learning more about who I am.”